 Call Description: Male American Bullfrogs have a very distinctive call.
 Their breeding call is a series of loud, resonant bass notes often sounding like “rumm… rumm…” or “jug-o-rum”.

-Behavior: Adult males are territorial and can be aggressive in defending their territory.
-This species is nocturnal and a generalist predator that consumes a wide range of prey, including invertebrates, snakes, small mammals, and even birds.
+Natural History: Adult males are territorial and can be aggressive in defending their territory.
+This species is primarily active at night and a generalist predator that consumes a wide range of prey, including invertebrates, snakes, small mammals, and even birds.
 Unlike most other tadpoles, American Bullfrog tadpoles can secrete toxins from their skin that makes them distasteful, and as such, can be found in habitats where fish are abundant.
 During winter months, adults and juveniles bury into mud at the bottoms of deep aquatic habitats to avoid freezing.
 When startled, this species often emits a high-pitched squeak as it jumps into the water.
 This species is considered a late breeder in South Dakota, usually breeding from June to July.
 Male American Bullfrogs often call on warn summer nights.
 Females lay up to 20,000 eggs on the surface of a body of water and the eggs hatch in four to five days.
 Tadpoles are slow growing and take multiple years before metamorphosing into terrestrial juveniles.

 Species Distribution: American Bullfrogs are native to the much of the eastern and central regions of the United States.
 This species has been introduced in western states and across the globe often due to commercialization and the food trade.